 Flexibility

-Azure Virtual Desktops are accessible for many devices and platforms, including Windows 11 and 10, macOS, Android, and iOS.
+Azure Virtual Desktops are accessible for many devices and platforms, including Windows 11 or Windows 10, macOS, Android, and iOS.

 Remote virtual apps are available on multiple platforms to connect directly to the AVD.
-Furthermore, an HTML5-capable web browser permits secure access to the virtual desktop environment.
+Furthermore, an HTML5-capable web browser (web client) permits secure access to the virtual desktop environment.

 AVD’s flexibility allows it to support remote working initiatives fully.
 BYOD policies are also possible because even if the remote app is unavailable, only a web browser is required.
 No fixed location is necessary either; approved access is possible from any location.